parmsang/boris-loves-bikes/README.md

 As a maintainer of the system,
 So that I can manage broken bikes and not disappoint users, I'd like vans to collect working bikes from garages and distribute them to docking stations.

+As a member of the public,
+So that I can choose a particular bike of my preference, I'd like to be able to specify which bike I receive.